fsuri/Pequin-Artifact/README.md

 ## Artifact Organization <a name="artifact"></a>

 The core prototype logic of each system is located in the following folders:
-1. `src/store/indicusstore`: Contains the source code implementing the Basil protype logic (Indicus).
+1. `src/store/pequinstore`: Contains the source code implementing the Pesto protype logic (Pequin).
-2. `src/store/tapirstore`: Contains the source code implementing the Tapir protype logic.
+2. `src/store/pelotonstore`: Contains the source code implementing the Tapir protype logic.
 Tapir makes use of the Inconsistent Replication module located under `/src/replication/ir`
 3. `src/store/hotstuffstore`: Contains the source code implementing the TxHotstuff protype.
 Includes `/libhotstuff`, which contains the Hotstuff SMR module.
 4. `src/store/bftsmartstore`: Contains the source code implementing the TxBFTSmart protype.
 Includes `/library`, which contains the BFTSmart SMR module.